Description of the radar set, tactical-technical characteristics

 |antenna rotation:||5 min⁻¹|

 ARSR-3 is a dual channel radar with two separate transmitter with each a powerful klystron, receiver and signal-processing channels utilizing adjacent frequencies.
 A minimum frequency separation of 25 MHz and orthogonal polarization prevents co-interference.
 The common radar data processing is done by using an 8-bit processor.
 The reflector antenna provides a cosecant squared beam shaping.
-It also allows improved high-elevation short-range cover by using a low beam for long range low altitude cover and a slightly higher beam which minimizes clutter at short ranges.
+It also allows improved high-elevation short-range cover by using two horns for high- and low beam.
 In addition, the ARSR-3 has a weather channel with associated processing to provide weather contour information in digital format.

 The first installation took place at the FAA Aeronautical Center in Oklahoma City in July 1978.
 ARSR-3 was replaced by the 3D- radar ARSR-4 since the 1990s.